knight-lang/knight-lang/specs.md

 ### <a name="ext-embedability"></a> Embedability

-_Most_ of Knight is self-contained, needing no interaction with the outside world, with a few exceptions: `OUTPUT`, `DUMP`, `PROMPT`, and `QUIT`.
-If writing a library, it may be prudent to make the behaviour of these commands customizable.

-For example, instead of always routing `OUTPUT` to stdout, you could collect it in a string, which you'd return to the caller of your library later on.

-`QUIT` is of special importance, as it is normally implemented with some form of `process.exit` function, which would _also_ exit the calling library.
-Instead, you could throw a `QuitError` with the status code or something.
+To facilitate embedding Knight into other systems or libraries, the behavior of commands like OUTPUT, DUMP, PROMPT, and QUIT could be customized.
+Instead of defaulting to standard output or terminating the program, these commands could be routed to a string or captured for later use, allowing Knight to be more easily embedded in other environments.

 ### <a name="ext-native-functions"></a> Register arbitrary native functions

-Instead of only supporting the vanilla Knight functions (and any extensions you may have implemented), libraries may want to give the ability for users to register custom functions.

-Some considerations:
+Implementations could provide support for registering custom native functions, allowing Knight to be extended with functions written in other languages (e.g., C, Python).
+This allows developers to create specialized functions that can be invoked directly from Knight code.

+> [!NOTE] Considerations for implementors
+>
-* Do you only want to allow `X` functions (which would probably be the simplest, parsing-wise), or also "normal" functions?
+> * Do you only want to allow `X` functions (which would probably be the
+>   simplest, parsing-wise), or also "normal" functions?
-* Are extension functions restricted to only undefined symbols, or can they override native functions too?
+> * Are extension functions restricted to only undefined symbols, or can they
+>   override native functions too?

 ### <a name="ext-native-types"></a> Register arbitrary native types

-Instead of only supporting the vanilla Knight types (and any extensions you may have implemented), libraries may want to give the ability for users to use custom types.

-For some implementations (such as those that use inheritance), this should be pretty simple: Just ensure the custom types inherit from some `Value` parent class.
-However for those that don't use inheritance, it may be a bit more involved.
+Similarly, native types could be registered to extend Knight with new data types.
+This would allow Knight to handle complex data structures that are not part of the core language, such as custom objects, arrays, or other advanced types.